Zach-Gooch/Zach-Gooch.github.io/_pages/about.md

 <section id="about-me">
   <p>
     I am a second-year Ph.D. student in economics and Charles and Persis Rockwood Fellow at Florida State University.
-I expect to graduate from Florida State University with my Ph.D. in economics in May 2028.
+I expect to graduate from FSU in May 2028.
     My research interests are in crime, public, and applied economics with a particular interest on the causes of recidivism in the US.
   </p>